-- January 20: Admitted to No. 1, US General Hospital in Nashville, Tennessee.
+- January 20: Goah was admitted to U.S. Hospital No. 1 in Nashville, TN.
 Diagnosis: Simple flesh wound of both thighs.

-- January 23: Forwarded to Louisville, Kentucky.
-Then he was immediately forwarded from Louisville to Fort Delaware 2 days later.
+- January 23: Goah was forwarded to Louisville, KY, then immediately forwarded to Fort Delaware two days later.

-- May: Signed his Oath of Allegiance.
+- May: Goah signed the Oath of Allegiance.
 Description.
-Place of residence: Pemiscot County, Missouri.
+Place of residence: Pemiscot County, MO.
 Complexion: Dark, Hair: Black, Eyes: Gray, Height 5’6”, Remarks “Released May 30, 65 by order of Gen Grant.”

-- An undated United States Federal Census taken in Butler, Pemiscot County, Missouri shows Goah, a farmer and merchant, living with this wife Cynthia and their children: Carrie, 6 and Burr, 3.
+- An undated U.S. Federal Census taken in Butler, Pemiscot County, MO shows Goah, a farmer and merchant, living with this wife Cynthia and their children: Carrie, 6 and Burr, 3.

-- October 18: Appointed US Postmaster in Stewart, Pemiscot County, Missouri.
+- October 18: Goah was appointed U.S. Postmaster in Stewart, Pemiscot County, MO.